-Elderly is one of the main factors for natural knee roughness, but it can also be caused by young adults.
+Aging is one of the main factors for natural knee roughness, but it can also be in young adults.

 In some cases, knee roughness is a genetic disease, while in others it appears due to injury, infection, or even weight gain and inappropriate body exercises.

-In this article, we will answer your questions regarding symptoms of knee roughness, degrees of infection, symptoms of each condition, and appropriate treatment method.
+In this article, we will answer your questions regarding symptoms of knee pain, degrees of infection, symptoms of each condition, and appropriate treatments.

 Symptoms of knee roughness

 This roughness condition in which the natural lining between the joints called cartilage fades when this occurs under the joint bones together, it does not absorb shocks as in the normal case and the friction leads to pain, swelling, stiffness and decreased mobility, and sometimes the formation of bone spurs.